 Instructions

-Add 1 tablespoon of oil to skillet.
-Add the artichoke hearts to the skillet in a single layer and cook until lightly browned, about 5 minutes.
-Remove from the skillet and transfer to the plate with tofu.
+- Add 1 tablespoon of oil to the skillet.
+Add the artichoke hearts to the skillet in a single layer and cook them until lightly browned, about 5 minutes, flipping once or twice.
+Remove them from the skillet and transfer to the plate with tofu.

-Add 1 tablespoon more of olive oil to the skillet.
-Add the garlic and sauté about 1 minute, until very fragrant.
+- Add 1 tablespoon more of olive oil to the skillet.
+Add the garlic and sauté it for about 1 minute, stirring constantly, until very fragrant.Â

-Add the wine the and lemon juice.
-Bring the mixture to a simmer.
-Allow to cook until the liquid reduces by half, about 4 minutes.
+- Add the wine and bring it to a simmer.
+Allow it to cook until the liquid reduces by half, about 4 minutes.Â

-Divide onto plates and serve with lemon wedges and additional red pepper flakes.
+- Divide onto plates and serve with lemon wedges and additional red pepper flakes.

 At first, looking at the video, I thought, DANG that's a lot of oil!
 But then I saw the recipe - ABOUT 1/4 cup, so basically, roughly 1 tablespoon per sauté.
 I use about that much just to toss that much pasta for that many servings anyway, and depending on the type of skillet you use (ceramic non-stick vs. cast iron), that could easily be halved for those concerned about oil.